rorywalsh/cabbage_v1_old/Builds/Linux/README.txt

 ./buildCabbage "/usr/local/csound" "/usr/lib" "~/VST_SDK"

-buildCabbage will create a CabbageBuild direcory that will contain everything you need to run Cabbage.
+buildCabbage will create a CabbageBuild directory that will contain everything you need to run Cabbage.
 It will also install Cabbage to the system menu through the use of a .desktop file.
 Please run Cabbage from the system menu in order to ensure that all examples and documentation are found when using Cabbage.
 Some users have reported issues when running Cabbage directly from the build directory.